smnookin/smnookin.github.io/_posts/2015-10-08--The Alert System that Cried Wolf.md

 ![bmb.jpg]({{site.baseurl}}/assets/bmb.jpg)

+__Police at the Boston Marathon Bombing, the last time there was a lockdown at MIT__

 By the time the slip-up was discovered by the MIT Police, and a corrective message was dispatched, ten long minutes had already passed, a significant gap when considering that the average length of an active shooter spree, according to Homeland Security, is only two and a half minutes longer.
 Furthermore, ambiguities persisted: although the second message clarified that there was no active shooter on campus, it was unclear whether or not there had been an active shooter scenario at all.